Troubleshoot HBO GO on Amazon Fire TV

 Step 3: Restart your Amazon Fire TV

-- Unplug your Amazon Fire TV or Amazon Fire TV Stick, wait 20 seconds.
+- Unplug your Amazon Fire TV, Fire TV Stick, or Fire TV Cube and wait 20 seconds.

 - Plug your Amazon Fire TV back in.

 - Start HBO GO and see if the problem is resolved.